I’ll Never Let You Go

 He recoiled in horror, his heart pounding in his chest.
 “I don’t have time for this madness.
 I’m going to talk to the kids,” he muttered, turning toward the stairs.

-But Agnes screamed, her voice wild and raw.
+But Agnes screamed.
 “Wait!
 No, my husband!
 No!”
 She grabbed her own head with both hands, smashing it against the wall with a sickening thud.
 Blood started trickling down her face, but she ignored it, pulling away from him when he tried to help.

 “Please, Tunde!
 Think about the kids!” she screamed, stumbling backward toward the center of the living room.
 Then, in a move so sudden it felt unreal, she hurled herself into the glass coffee table.
 The table shattered beneath her weight, shards of glass cutting into her skin as she lay there, bloodied and motionless.